How to cope with anxiety at university

 When we get anxious, our ‘fight or flight’ response kicks in, which is our body’s way of protecting us in threatening situations.
 Your heart rate goes up and adrenaline is released to help you be stronger (fight) or move faster (flight).

 When you feel like this, really focus on breathing in and exhaling, slowly and deeply.
 This can help your body settle down to a more natural, resting state and reduce feelings of panic.
+Panic attacks can happen, but it's important to remember that the attack will pass.

 Reach out and talk to someone